TheDiffi/dndMusicPlayer/README.md

 The Goal of this Project is simplifying playing, pausing and especially switching music down to the press of a single button.

+## NEW: Now installable via executable
+I finally got around to learn how building and distributing works with elektron.
+On the right side under *releases* you can find the setup.exe of the latest version.
+Currently there is sadly no finished version, I started reworking and am not done, so many basic features don't work.

 ## How to use
 - download the repository and extract the files into a folder
 - make sure you have node.js installed, otherwise download it it under https://nodejs.org/en/download/